infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 ##### ✅ Success techniques

 Most of `UIKit` elements are accessibility elements by default.
-Still, if some of the elements should not be accessible or used as an accessibility element, that can be changed by settings the `isAccessibilityElement` to `false`.
+Still, if some of the elements should not be accessible or used as an accessibility element, that can be changed by setting the `isAccessibilityElement` to `false`.

-Another important thing is to define the `accessibilityLabel` to all accessibility elements on a particular screen.
+Another important thing is to define the `accessibilityLabel` on all accessibility elements on a particular screen.
 Also make sure to assign an accessibilityLabel on grouped or container views (e.g. form view).
-The important thing to mention here is also to add accessibility labels to, e.g., groups or container views that hold multiple elements (e.g., form view).
+The important thing to mention here is to also add accessibility labels to groups or container views that hold multiple elements (e.g. form view).

-The final thing to identify the element is to setup its `accessibilityIdentifier`.
-The users do not see this property and are not used for accessibility features.
+The final thing to define an element is to setup its `accessibilityIdentifier`.
+The users do not see this property and it's not used for accessibility features.
 Still, if component identification is needed for other purposes (like test automation), it can be set to identify different elements on the screen.

 ##### 🚫 Failures